NishantLuitel/Leduc-Poker-with-CFR/README.md

 - At the beginning of the algorithm, we initialize the counterfactual values of each information set to zero.
 - The algorithm then plays many iterations of the game, where each iteration consists of the following steps:
-  a.
-For each player, the algorithm traverses the game tree and computes the counterfactual values for each information set that the player can reach.
+  - For each player, the algorithm traverses the game tree and computes the counterfactual values for each information set that the player can reach.
-  b.
-Using the computed counterfactual values, the algorithm updates the regret values for each action that the player could have taken at each information set.
+  - Using the computed counterfactual values, the algorithm updates the regret values for each action that the player could have taken at each information set.
-  c.
-The algorithm then computes a strategy for each player based on the current regret values.
+  - The algorithm then computes a strategy for each player based on the current regret values.
-  d.
-The algorithm uses the computed strategies to play a sample game and updates the counterfactual values of each information set.
+  - The algorithm uses the computed strategies to play a sample game and updates the counterfactual values of each information set.
 - After many iterations, the algorithm converges to a Nash equilibrium, which is a pair of strategies that are optimal for both players

 Credit : ChatGPT